 CoJourn Program Facilitator

 Angelica has been a participant in CoJourn for the last six years, is one of the contributors in the CoJourn book and co-leads and facilitates CoJourn cohort experiences, including CoJourn for Racial Justice.
 She is also the Founder of Castro Collaborative, “Engineering Inclusive Excellence with a Heart-Centered Approach,” and for the last decade, has been the Associate Director of Community Engagement at Mt.
 Holyoke College, where she received her Master’s Degree in Educational Psychology.
 She also received her Graduate Certificate in Social Justice Education: Teaching for Diversity at the University of Massachusetts, Amherst.
 Angelica's graduate research focused on Racial Microaggressions among Higher Education Staff.
-She is a diversity, equity and inclusion consultant, a certified executive leadership coach, community mediator, yoga and meditation practitioner, and intergroup dialogue facilitator.
+She is a diversity, equity and inclusion consultant, a certified executive leadership coach, community mediator, yoga and meditation practitioner, and intergroup dialogue facilitator and a mother of four children (14, 16, 22, 24) who are her greatest teachers..
 Angelica’s humble commitment and powerful intention is to spread Love, Light and Liberation by helping transform individuals, revolutionize organizations, and heal communities!